benmajor/APIDocs/README.md

 The system uses YAML files and Markdown, along with Twig templates for easy modification and customisation.
 Please feel free to download and use within your own projects *without warranty*.

+### Installation:

+1. Download the files from this repo
+2. Create a content directory (typically `content/`) in the project root
+3. Install dependencies via Composer by running `$ composer i`.

 ### Adding content:

 Defining sections is easy, and we use YAML files to add sections and sub-categories to the documentation.
 These files should be placed in the `content/` directory by default, but this can be changed by modifying by changing the various settings within `config.yaml`.